How to Maintain a Healthy Diet During Pregnancy

 Calcium is necessary for healthy bones and teeth for both mum and bub during pregnancy.
 Whilst your calcium needs don’t actually increase during pregnancy, its essential to make sure you’re getting enough in your diet – you can do this by including the following in your diet:

 - Green leafy vegetables – bok choy, spinach, kale

 - Firm tofu

 Want to take all the guesswork out of your mealtimes?
 A Pregnancy Chef Regular Delivery will ensure you’re getting the nutrients you need – without the prep time!
-See our flexible delivery options here.
+See our flexible subscription plan here.